 There’s a huge difference between the checklist you’ll create during the months and weeks leading to the move.
 And of course, the checklist for the night before the move will look the most different.
 You must be wondering why you need to have so many checklists.
 The truth is, it is really your choice to have as many checklists as you want.
 Sometimes, people just prefer working with one or two lists and successfully accomplishing all that they’d planned for.
 But in some cases, people need to have more lists right a few months before the move.
 No matter how many lists you decide to have, be sure to have a checklist for the night before the move, in order to ensure smooth sailing on a moving day.
 Here is a list of a few things you should be concerned about on the night before the movers arrive to help you move your belongings to your new home:

 – Make sure you’ve contacted your moving and storage company to check if everything is in place for the next day.

 – Confirm that you’ve contacted your local utility services and scheduled for the phone, gas, water, and electricity to be shut off once you’ve moved out.

 – You must’ve submitted a change in address form to the USPS online by now.
 If you haven’t crossed it off your list, give it more priority.

-– If you are moving your refrigerator on the moving day, make sure that you’ve defrosted its freezer at least 24 hours in advance.
+– If you are moving your refrigerator on a moving day, make sure that you’ve defrosted its freezer at least 24 hours in advance.

 Confirm all lodging and travel reservations.